-The regulations also stipulate that the Actuarial function must fulfil specific competence and independence criteria.
-The Actuarial function is required to be independent from the other functions and operating units.
+The positioning and roles of the Actuarial function have been identified with the aim of fulfilling as far as possible the competence and independence objectives defined in Solvency II.
+It is required to be independent from the other key functions and operating units.